anoushkaalavilli/Final-Project/functional.md

 * Summary or introduction.
 In general, in a few lines or less, what is your program about or what is it about?
 * How does the user access your program?
 Is it shared via http://runpython.com?
 Is a web site?
 Embedded in a single board computer?
+  The user can access my program through runpython with a link from GitHub.
 * If there are graphics screens involved, describe every screen that the user will experience: what is it for?
   What did the user have to do to get there and how does she move on to the next?
+  There is one pop up screen.
+The screen will have two shapes.
+One shape (the pink one) will be the one that the user made and the other shape (the blue one) will be the transformed shape.
 * For each graphics screen, describe every active control input and what it does.
 What elements on the screen will change in response to user input?
+  The pink shape is dependent on the coordinates the user enters.
+The blue shape is a transformation of the pink shape.
+The type of transformation is determined by the user.
 * Does the program respond to mouse input?
 What, exactly, does the mouse do?
+The program doesn't respond to user input.
 * Does the program respond to keyboard input?
 How?
+The coordinates of the shape are entered using a keyboard by the user as well as the kind of transformation.
 * What graphical assets will be used?
+The original shape (who's coordinates are entered by the user) and the transformed shape will appear on the screen.
 * Does the user have to do anything to install the program?
+No.

 Your specification should **not** include the following types of information: